wpearman1996/MARES_database_pipeline/README.md

 ## Questions
 If there are any questions or issues - please email William Pearman (wpearman1996@gmail.com) or Vanessa Arranz (vanearranz@hotmail.com), or alternatively leave comment on this repository.

-Please refer to the publication: Arranz, Pearman, Aguirre, Liggins.
-MARES: [insert title from updated draft!].
-In preparation
+Please refer to the publication: Arranz, Vanessa, Pearman, William S., Aguirre, J. David and Liggins, Libby.
+(2019).
+"MARES: a replicable pipeline and curated reference database for marine (COI) metabarcoding".
+Manuscript submitted for publication.